donstany/e-hub/README.md

 		Please be patient if you access address at first time.
 		The server will weak up between 2 to 4 minutes.

-		But after that all will be fine and there are no more latency time when you surfing in website :)
+		But after that all will be fine and there are no more latency time when you surfing in website!

 		Main Functionalty:
 		-------------------------